clusterio/clusterio/packages/controller/README.md

 For example, installing the Subspace Storage plugin:

     npm install @clusterio/plugin-subspace_storage
-    npx clusteriomaster plugin add @clusterio/plugin-subspace_storage
+    npx clusteriocontroller plugin add @clusterio/plugin-subspace_storage

-Since the `plugin-list.json` is shared between master, slave and ctl you usually only need to do this once per machine.
+Since the `plugin-list.json` is shared between controller, slave and ctl you usually only need to do this once per machine.

 #### `plugin remove <name>`